ingbrzy/ma-xml-4.0-slovak/README.md

 SLOVAK Strings for MIUIAndroid MIUIv4.0/v4.1 (all supported devices)

-MIUI Android English Translations (Started August 2010 by Mark Hedley) by Mark Hedley.
+MIUI Android Slovak Translations (Started July 2012 by ingbrzy) by ingbrzy.

 MIUI China is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.

-Czech strings by MIUICzech under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+SLOVAK strings by ingbrzy under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.

-Based on a work at miui.com http://miui.com and miuiandroid.com http://miuiandroid.com
+Based on a work at http://miui.com and http://miuiandroid.com

 MIUI Translation: ingbrzy